This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 And none of the dogs has ever experienced any ill-effects from what we call “drunk ice.”

 They never once started acting goofy.
-They never ever got sick.
-They never even got sleepy or lazy.
+Never ever got sick.
+Never even got sleepy or lazy.
 They just enjoyed their cool, icy treats — usually on a hot afternoon after a walk, and usually while lounging on our front porch.
 (The ice cubes were typically from our Wild Turkey bourbon & Diet Coke mixed drinks.)

 Our dogs’ breeds & sizes:

-You see, our dogs love plain ‘ol ice.
-And we have given them non-flavored ice cubes as a dog treat for years.
-Trust me, when I say… they eat it up!
+Yes, our dogs also love plain ‘ol (unflavored) ice.
+And we have given them regular ice cubes as a dog treat for ages.
+They eat it up!

-Of course, they seem to like “drunk ice” just as much as flavorless ice.
+Our dogs have always seemed to like “drunk ice” just as much as “regular” flavorless ice.